ilent2/otslm/docs/Utils-Package.rst

 Physical devices
 ================

-These classes are used to interact with hardware, for example cameras and screens and photo-diodes.
+These classes are used to interact with hardware, including cameras, screens and photo-diodes.

 .. contents::
    :depth: 1